pidabrow/language-processing/README.md

 # language-processing

 **Algorithm:**
 The application constructs a tree-based model for consecutive words.
-Based on this structure, extracting all possible skip-grams is done using Depth First Serach.
+Based on this structure, extracting all possible skip-grams is done using Depth First Serach algorithm.

 **TODO:**